Etiquette in Indonesia: Greetings

 Balinese traditionally greets in Añjali Mudrā, a Hindu heritage in Indonesian culture.

 Greetings in local Indonesian includes selamat pagi (good morning), selamat siang (good afternoon), or selamat malam (good evening), and apa kabar? (how are you?).
 Saying terima kasih (thank you) after receiving services or favours demonstrate good manner.

 When greeting or introducing oneself, smiling, handshake (salam) and slightly nod is a good gesture.
 A medium to soft handshake grip is sufficient, since gripping too hard could be considered rude or an act of aggression.
 Indonesians may not shake hand as firmly as their Western counterparts.
 Salam is also a standard greeting between Muslims, and it would perhaps be considered polite to follow this form of salutation.
-Generally in salam, the equivalent of the handshake is to proffer both hands and gently touch your counterpart’s extended hands, before finally bringing one’s hands back to the chest to demonstrate that you welcome from the heart.
+Generally in salam, the equivalent of the handshake is to offer both hands and gently touch your counterpart’s extended hands, before finally bringing one’s hands back to the chest to demonstrate that you welcome from the heart.

 In certain cultures with significant Hindu-Buddhist heritage such as Bali, Java and Lombok — it is common to perform sembah; to greet by clasped two hands together in front of the chest while slightly bowing.
 Traced to Dharmic Añjali Mudrā, it is the same as Indian namaste, Thai wai and Cambodian sampeah gesture, and preferred especially among Sundanese, Javanese, and Balinese people.